The late-time radio behavior of GRB afterglows: testing the standard model: Data and analysis

-As the break frequencies $\nu_c$, $\nu_m$, and $\nu_a$ evolve differently with time, their order and thus the shape of the overall spectrum changes as well. \citet{granotsari02} break the time evolution of the spectrum into five discrete regimes, determined by the order of the break frequencies.
-When one break frequency passes below another, the regime changes.
-Regime 1 corresponds to $\nu_c > \nu_m > \nu_a$, regime 2 to $\nu_c > \nu_a > \nu_m$, and regime 5 to $\nu_m > \nu_c > \nu_a$.
-We assume a $5\rightarrow1\rightarrow2$ evolution over time; however, as the model calculation begins at a certain time ($0.001$, $0.01$ or $0.1$ d depending on the first observed epoch), the spectrum is allowed to skip regime 5 (or even 1) if needed.
-The evolution of these regimes is determined by Equations (1) -- (9) of \citet{granotsari02}, while their Table 2 lists the parameters of each break frequency and the flux at that frequency in each regime.
-Discontinuities in flux or break frequency across transitions from one spectral regime to another are eliminated as follows.
-We compute the break frequencies and normalization flux\footnote{This corresponds to the flux at the lowest-frequency break, i.e. $f(\nu_a)$ in regimes 5 and 1 and $f(\nu_m)$ in regime 2, in the \citet{granotsari02} description.} of the spectrum from model parameters only at the beginning of the model light curve.
-Their evolution over time is then described with broken power laws, with each break corresponding to times of transition between regimes (including the effects of a jet break).
-In addition, the spectrum itself is computed as a sum of the spectra in each regime, weighted using a function $w_i$ for regime $i$:
+To eliminate discontinuities in flux or break frequency across transitions from one spectral regime to another we use the following prescription.
+We compute the break frequencies and normalization flux of the spectrum from model parameters only at $t_{5\rightarrow1}$ calculated by equalizing $\nu_m$ and $\nu_c$ in regime 1, including the effect of IC cooling.
+Their evolution over time is then described with broken power laws, with each break corresponding to times of transition either from one regime to another; the jet break, with either lateral expansion \citep{rhoads99} or only the edge effect \citep{mrees99,panmesz99}; or a transition to the non-relativistic phase.
+Using an approach similar to that of \citet{laskar14}, the spectrum itself is computed as a sum of the spectra in each regime, weighted using a function $w_i$ for regime $i$:

-where $t_{i\rightarrow j}$ is the transition time from $i$ to $j$, and $\eta$ is a sharpness parameter that we fix at 2.
+where $t_{i\rightarrow j}$ is the transition time from $i$ to $j$, and $\eta$ is a sharpness parameter that we fix at 3.
 As each break in the spectrum is soft, the resulting light curve has no sharp breaks.

-We have used the Markov chain Monte Carlo (MCMC) package {\sc emcee} \citep{emcee} to find the best-fitting model parameters through $\chi^2$ minimization.
-The free parameters are $p$, isotropic-equivalent kinetic energy $E_{\mathrm{K, iso}}$, the fraction of energy in electrons and magnetic fields $\epsilon_e$ and $\epsilon_B$, the jet opening angle $\theta_j$, and the density of the CBM $n_0$ (ISM) or $A_*$ (wind).
-For each of them, we have used a simple top-hat prior with upper and lower limits listed in Table \ref{tab:priors}.
+We have used the Markov chain Monte Carlo (MCMC) package {\sc emcee} \citep{emcee} to find the model parameters and their uncertainties through $\chi^2$ minimization.
+The free parameters are $p$, isotropic-equivalent kinetic energy $E_{\mathrm{K, iso}}$, the fractions of energy in electrons and magnetic fields $\epsilon_e$ and $\epsilon_B$, the jet opening angle $\theta_j$, and the density of the CBM $n_0$ (ISM) or $A_*$ (wind).
+The optical, ultraviolet and infrared fluxes were corrected for Galactic reddening using the \citet{dustmaps} dust maps and the \citet{cardelli89} extinction law; host galaxy extinction was corrected for using the \citet{pei92} extinction law, with $A_V$ as an additional free parameter in the fitting.
+For each parameter, we have used a simple top-hat prior (for parameters other than $p$ and $A_V$, a logarithmic top hat) with upper and lower limits listed in Table \ref{tab:priors}.
 The jet break time $t_j$ is determined by model parameters \citep{vdhthesis}: